 Condominium.
-A buildings, the dwelling units of which are individually owned, each owner receiving a deed enabling them to sell, mortgage, or exchange their dwelling unit independent of the owners of the other dwelling units in the buildings.
+A buildings, the dwelling units of which are that is individually owned, each owner receiving a deed enabling them to sell, mortgage, or exchange their dwelling unit independent of the owners of the other dwelling units dwellings on the same property or in the buildings same building.